Challenges in Writing an Historical-fiction Trilogy

 Pleasures and Pitfalls of Writing a Fictional Sequel

-This post reflects my experience of writing three extensive novels in a chronological series.
+This post (as I’ve updated it in 2025) reflects my experience of writing three extensive novels in a chronological series.
 I hope you’ll enjoy learning a bit about the pleasures I savor and the pitfalls I try to avoid.

 PLEASURES TO SAVOR